 Breadcrumbs should be kept away from any sources of moisture or heat, as this will develop condensation and cause the breadcrumbs to go bad sooner.

 Keep in mind, the cabinets next to and above stoves and ovens will get warm and can develop condensation.
-Breadcrumbs should not be kept in these locations, as exposure to moisture will cause them to rapidly spoil.
+Breadcrumbs should not be kept in these locations, as exposure to moisture will cause them to spoil rapidly.

 Exposure to air will make breadcrumbs go stale, so it is vital to ensure the container it is in is airtight.